krobelus/git-branchstack/README.md

     |/
     * 2ec4d51 Initial commit

-When you add another commit, or update a previous one, simply re-run `git branchless` to update the generated topic branches.

-Commits whose message does not start with a topic tag are ignored.
+`git branchless` ignores commits whose subject does not start with a topic tag.

 If there is a merge conflict, you will be prompted to resolve it.
 To avoid conflicts, you can specify dependencies between branches.